Rafi-uzzaman/RootSource/README.md

 > *"In the fields of tomorrow, every farmer will have an AI agronomist in their pocket."*

-**RootSource AI** is not just another chatbot—it's your digital farming companion that combines cutting-edge artificial intelligence with agricultural expertise.
-Built for farmers, researchers, agronomists, and agricultural enthusiasts worldwide, RootSource AI transforms complex agricultural science into actionable insights that help cultivate success.
+**RootSource AI** is not just another chatbot—it's your intelligent farming companion powered by **authenticated NASA satellite data** and cutting-edge AI.
+Built for farmers, researchers, agronomists, and agricultural enthusiasts worldwide, RootSource AI transforms complex agricultural science and real-time Earth observations into actionable insights that help cultivate success.

 ## 🌟 Why RootSource AI?